GLIMS-RGI/lake_terminating/README.md

 based on satellite imagery from 2000.
 If neither of these approaches are taken, all glaciers in that region are flagged as ‘not assigned’ terminus type (term_type = 9).

-<span style="color:red">Important note:</span> When in doubt, put the glacier in the lower number connectivity level
-(i.e., higher relevance; Level 2 instead of Level 3).
+> :warning: **Important note: When in doubt, put the glacier in the lower number connectivity level (i.e., higher relevance; Level 2 instead of Level 3).**

-<span style="color:red">Important note:</span> **If you reviewed a glacier or region and determined that certain glaciers
-are definitely NOT lake-terminating (Level 0), please indicate that on your data submission (Section 3).
+> :warning: **Important note: If you reviewed a glacier or region and determined that certain glaciers are definitely NOT lake-terminating (Level 0), please indicate that on your data submission (Section 3).
 A list that includes exclusively glaciers that are definitely not lake-terminating is helpful in its own right.**